peterbrittain/asciimatics/doc/source/troubleshooting.rst

 Terminal/Console is not a true native terminal/console and so the native interfaces used by asciimatics will not work.
 There are 2 workarounds.

-1. The simplest is just to run asciimatics inside a real terminal or window - i.e. not inside PyCharm/the IDE.

-2. If you must run inside PyCharm, the Professional edition offers an option to emulate console output directly in PyCharm.
-To enable this functionality, see *Run | Edit Configurations | Configuration | Execution | Emulate terminal in output console*, otherwise you must start a real console from the Terminal window e.g. using `start cmd /c "python <your file name>"`.
+1. PyCharm, both Professional and Community editions, offers an option to emulate console output directly in PyCharm.
+To enable this functionality, see *Run | Edit Configurations |
+   Configuration | Execution | Emulate terminal in output console*, otherwise you must start a real console from the Terminal window e.g. using `start cmd /c "python <your file name>"`.

+2. The simplest is just to run asciimatics inside a real terminal or window - i.e. not inside PyCharm/the IDE.

 .. _unicode-issues-ref: